 "Receiving waters" is a general term typically used to describe any surface water body, such as a creek, river, lake, bay, or ocean that receives runoff.
 The Dry Creek conveys drainage water to the Sacramento River southwest of the city.
-Therefore, the Sacramento River is a receiving water for much of the drainage from the Dry Creek watershed.
+Therefore, the Sacramento River is receiving water for much of the drainage from the Dry Creek watershed.

 Water quality in the Sacramento River is regulated primarily by the Central Valley RWQCB.
-The Central Valley RWQCB Basin Plan designates beneficial uses for Sacramento River water that include agricultural supply, contact water recreation, noncontact water recreation, warm freshwater habitat, cold freshwater habitat, and wildlife habitat (Central Valley RWQCB 2004).
-The Sacramento River also has the potential beneficial use of coldwater spawning, reproduction, and/or early development habitat.
+The Central Valley RWQCB's Water Quality Control Plan for the Sacramento and San Joaquin River Basins (Basin Plan) designates beneficial uses for Sacramento River water that include agricultural supply, contact water recreation, noncontact water recreation, warm freshwater habitat, cold freshwater habitat, and wildlife habitat (Central Valley RWQCB 2004).
+The Sacramento River also has the potential beneficial use of coldwater spawning, reproduction, and/or early development for fisheries.
 In accordance with the requirements of the federal Clean Water Act, the State Water Resources Control Board (SWRCB) has determined that beneficial uses in the Sacramento River are impaired by high concentrations of diazinon (a pesticide related to agricultural and urban runoff), mercury (related to mining in the upper watershed), and unknown toxicity.
 Specific beneficial uses and impairments to those uses have not been identified for the Dry Creek watershed.